 Online gambling is fun, right?
 But boy can it get tricky sometimes!
 Gambling terms and casino terms can be hard to understand even for the most advanced of players and this is why we’ve put together this complete gambling glossary.
 We’re going to talk you through some of the most common gambling phrases right down to the wild and wacky gambling lingo.

-You can use this as your very own gambling dictionary and can refer back to it whenever you see those gambling terms that you just don't understand.
+You can use this as your gambling dictionary and refer back to it whenever you see those gambling terms you just don't understand.
 By the end of the blog you should have a better grasp of gambling terminology.

 A - Z of Gambling Terms and Phrases